ydataai/ydata-sdk/docs/sdk/index.md

 ![Pythonversion](https://img.shields.io/badge/python-3.8%20%7C%203.9%20%7C%203.10-blue)
 [![downloads](https://pepy.tech/badge/ydata-sdk/month)](https://pepy.tech/project/ydata-sdk)

+The *Fabric SDK* is an ecosystem of methods that allows users to, through a python interface, adopt data development focused on improving the quality of the data.
+The solution includes a set of integrated components for data ingestion, standardized data quality evaluation and data improvement, such as *synthetic data generation*, allowing an iterative improvement of the datasets used in high-impact business applications.

 !!! note "YData Fabric SDK for improved data quality everywhere!"

     To start using create a Fabric community account at ^^[ydata.ai/register](https://ydata.ai/ydata-fabric-free-trial)^^

-## Overview

-The *Fabric SDK* is an ecosystem of methods that allows users to, through a python interface, adopt data development focused on improving the quality of the data.
-The solution includes a set of integrated components for data ingestion, standardized data quality evaluation and data improvement, such as *synthetic data generation*, allowing an iterative improvement of the datasets used in high-impact business applications.

 ## Benefits